benfff85/advent-of-code-2019/README.md

 Playing game of unknown number of colored cubes in a bag.

 Nothing too notable today, solved with a simple loop max observed values of cubes of each color.
 Then looped through the list, filtered games not possible and summed.
 Part 2 just required one additional power() method that multiplied the max observed cube count together.
 Similarly looped through games, mapped to the power value and summed.

+## Day 3

+Finding numeric part numbers with adjacent symbols.

+Not my best work, part one was pretty straight forward, initially ran for a few seconds due to re-calculating the max X/Y of my grid repetitively.

+Part 2 I spent way too much time on before realizing Guavas `HashMultimap` doesn't insert duplicate values, if the values are equal which was throwing off my gear map.
+I switched to using Spring's `LinkedMultiValueMap` instead and it worked great.